 Ionizing radiation can be used to successively displace both valence electrons and inner shell electrons from a neutrally charged atom.
-The first ionization energy quantifies the amount of energy that is needed to remove one mole of electrons from one mole of gaseous neutrally charged atoms and make one mole of gaseous charged ions.
-The first ionization energy can be described with the following general equation that uses the symbol to represent neutrally charged atoms:
+The first ionization energy is the energy required to remove an electron from a neutrally charged gas atom.
+It quantifies the amount of energy that is needed to make a charge cation from a neutrally charged gas atom.
+The first ionization energy can be described with the following general equation that uses the symbol to represent a neutrally charged atom:

 The second ionization quantifies the amount of energy that is needed to make a charge state ion from a charge state ion.
 The third ionization energy quantifies the amount of energy that is needed to make a charge state ion from a charge state ion.
 The ionization energy quantifies the amount of energy that is needed to remove one electron from an atom or ion that has the charge state.
 The ionization energy values increase as more and more electrons are successively removed from any atom.
 The first ionization energy is relatively low and the second and third ionization energies are much larger.